Tips for preparing your RV for spring travel

 Each tire should then be inflated to the correct pressures using the tire manufacturer’s weight chart.
 Traveling on tires that are not inflated to the proper pressures will promote premature tire wear and, more importantly, will affect the handling of the vehicle and could lead to a tire blowout.

-For a more extensive “RV Shakedown Primer” by the RV Doctor, click here.
+For a more extensive, detailed “RV Shakedown Primer” by the RV Doctor, click here.

 Photos source: RV Doctor